 What is a plot diagram?

-A plot diagram is a simple plot graphic organizer that provides a clear and concise overview of a story.
-In addition to being useful for looking at a general plot, a writer can use a plot diagram for their own specific stories.
 By filling out the plot diagram template with the fictional events they have come up with, they can quickly discover whether the story structure makes sense, or whether it has a less interesting scene that could be taken out.
 Furthermore, if you’re a writer who has a few key scenes in mind, writing them out at the appropriate points of the plot diagram will help you see the entire story, and fill in any missing areas.

 Exposition: The beginning of the story.
 This is where a writer establishes the setting, main characters, and the conflict.